LeMahieu, Hicks lift Yanks over Astros, close to 3-2 in ALCS

 FIRSTS

-This was the 1,609th post-season game in major league history, and the first in which both teams scored in the first inning and neither scored in the rest of the game
+This was the 1,609th post-season game in major league history, and the first in which both teams scored in the first inning and neither scored the rest of the game.

 SABATHIA